rackerlabs/support-how-to/content/cloud-sites/test-and-send-mail-using-php.md

 product_url: cloud-sites
 ---

-To test PHP mail functionality, you can use the following code saved into a file with a **.php** extension:
+PHP mail provides the most granular control of the data and content of your emails sent from your domain or site.
+However, PHP mail only works when relayed over an SMTP relay.
+The following article shows you how to test and send different types of email using PHP.

 **Important:** We recommend using an SMTP relay that requires authentication.
 Sending mail through unauthenticated SMTP servers (including the localhost relay on Cloud Sites) can result in delays or undelivered email because of stringent anti-spam filters.

+### Test PHP mail functionality

+Before you can send PHP mail, it important to test the PHP mail's functionality.
+You can use the following code saved into a file with a **.php** extension:

     <? $headers = 'From: webmaster@example.com'; mail('nobody@example.com', 'Test email using PHP', 'This is a test email message', $headers, '-fwebmaster@example.com'); ?>